Master of Science in Physician Assistant Studies (4+2 year graduate program), MSPAS

 - Complete the Graduate Record Examination (GRE) and submit official score report to CASPA using the DeSales University Program code 0540.
 MCAT scores may be provided in place of the GRE.
 There is no minimum score requirement for either exam.

 - A minimum of 500 hours of health care experience (paid, volunteer or shadowing).
 The experience must be completed within the United States due to the wide variety of health care delivery systems around the world.
 All 500 hours must be completed prior to matriculation into the Program but does not need to be completed before the application is submitted.
 We recommend having completed at least half of the minimum required hours by the time you submit your application.
 The most useful health care hours relate to direct patient contact, e.g., working as an EMT, surgical technician, dietitian, campus health center volunteer, Certified Nursing Assistant, pharmacy technician, medical assistant, medical scribe, etc..
 Usually, the more diverse an applicant's experience is prior to entering the program, the better equipped he/she is for clinical work.
 Shadowing of clinically active physician assistants is also encouraged in order for you to gain an understanding of their role.
 Hours should be documented by a supervisor but official documentation does not need to be provided as a part of the application process.
+We recognize that COVID-19 is continuing to impact the ability to obtain the necessary health care hours required for the program.
+Therefore, we will accept virtual shadowing hours for the 2021-22 cycle.
+Please note we will accept a maximum of 200 virtual shadowing hours out of the 500 health care hour requirement.
+Applicants must be able to provide a contact who can verify their hours.

 - For applicants who completed their baccalaureate degree in a country where English is not the primary language, an official copy of the TOEFL exam must be provided to CASPA or directly to DeSales University.
 A minimum score of 100 is required for admission.